vlopezj/coq-course/README.md

 - Session 8: Thu 11th May, 3:15-5pm, room 6128.
 [Notes](/notes/session08.md)
 - Final meeting: *Wed* 7th June, 3:15-5pm, room *4128*.

+During the couse, we covered inductive propositions (Víctor L.), the calculus of constructions (Simon R.), coinduction and codatatypes (Andreas L.), the AutoSubst library (Andrea V.), Ltac (Fabian R.) and proof by reflection/ssreflect (Daniel S.).

 ### Deliverables

 Coq files with solutions to the exercises.
 Deliverables are uploaded to a separate, [**private repository**](https://github.com/dschoepe/coq-course-exercises).